WIFI

 Possible Causes

-Incorrect Wi-Fi password, Weak Wi-Fi signal at thermostat/gateway, Router using unsupported security mode, DHCP disabled or misconfigured
+Incorrect Wi-Fi password, Weak Wi-Fi signal at the thermostat/gateway, Router using an unsupported security mode, DHCP disabled or misconfigured

 How to Fix / Troubleshooting